Flo-CS/whats-in-my-fridge/Project/Project.md

 # Features & Ideas
 ## User stories
 - User can add a product by entering barcode or by scanning barcode
-- User can select the quantity and the subdivision of the product (ex: with yogurts) when adding a product
+- User can select the quantity of the product (ex: with yogurts) when adding a product
-- User can recover information like subdivision when adding a product if he added this product in the past
 - User can see cards with picture and principal infos of products in the main view
 - User can see separately products in stock and products with 0 quantity
-- User can select quantity/subdivision to remove from product quantity
+- User can select quantity to remove from product quantity
 - User can click on a card in the main view to show the details page of this product
 - User can edit infos of a product (got with the openfoodfacts API if the product is found)
 - User can reset/update (modified) infos of a product, this will get data from openfoodfacts API
 - User can search for a product
-- User can sort products by name, last date added, quantity * subdivision
+- User can sort products by name, last date added, quantity
 - User can see stats about products
 - User can see some info about his account
-- User can modify a product quantity on the card in the home view, when he hold the button for one second, change the quantity else change the subdivision, except for products without subdivision
+- User can modify a product quantity on the card in the home view
 - User can see an history of what he did (later)
 # Server
 ## Database & stored info